Last updated: 14 March 2025

 The Paubox HIPAA Breach Report analyzes protected health information (PHI) breaches affecting 500 or more people as reported to the Department of Health & Human Services (HHS).

 Paubox has been compiling a monthly HIPAA Breach report since June 2017.
-Since that time, the data clearly shows email breaches are statistically the most likely entry point for an organization to suffer a HIPAA breach.
+Since then, the data clearly shows email breaches are statistically the most likely entry point for an organization to suffer a HIPAA breach.

 There are five approaches to encrypting email:

 1. Transport Layer Security (TLS).
-This is an encryption protocol that’s used to secure the communication channel between both email clients and email servers.
+This encryption protocol is used to secure the communication channel between email clients and email servers.
 When an email is sent over a modern TLS connection, the data is encrypted in transit, making it impossible for bad actors to decipher the content.

 There are a few caveats with TLS when it comes to encrypting email: